 The Board’s Professional Performance Framework is evidence-based, integrated and builds on existing initiatives.
-It will be implemented progressively, with some elements already in place and others requiring significant planning, consultation and development.
+It will be implemented progressively, with some elements already in place or only requiring fine tuning, and others requiring significant planning, consultation and development.

 To implement the Professional Performance Framework, the Board will:

 Consult on and propose to Australia’s Health Ministers a new health related registration standard to provide assurance that doctors can continue to provide safe care to patients throughout their working lives.

 Strengthen its assessment and management of notifications to better manage medical practitioners subject to multiple substantiated complaints.